algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 This averages out to be roughly 1 count every 4000 sheep, but the expectation value of a large number of counting experiments should be the correct number.
 This means that even though we need to count all the sheep multiple times to get the right expectation value, we no longer need to keep a separate counter for the counting resolution of 4000.

-Becsause multiple counting trials are necessary to ensure the correct result, each counting experiment will have some associated error (sometimes much higher than 0.4%).
+Because multiple counting trials are necessary to ensure the correct result, each counting experiment will have some associated error (sometimes much higher than 0.4%).
 To quantify this error, let's actually perform multiple the experiment, as shown below:

 <p>